Coronavirus disease 2019 (COVID-19) updates and resources

 Note: Call ahead before planning an office visit.
 Some provider offices, as well as state and local offices, may be closed during the COVID-19 emergency.
 Be sure to call ahead before planning an in-person visit to check if the office is open.

 Take care of your mental health

-You might be feeling anxious or stressed with all of the information about coronavirus (COVID-19).
+You might be feeling anxious or stressed with all of the information about coronavirus disease 2019 (COVID-19).
 Taking care of your mental health is more important than ever.

 Psych Hub offers free online resources and videos to help you manage stress, talk to children about coronavirus, cope with job loss and other COVID-19 challenges.

 Use our Community Resource Link for local help finding food, housing and other things you might need.

 Free smartphone from SafeLink Wireless®